 Like doctors, many nurses practice various specialties whether it is pediatrics, obstetrics, or ophthalmology, which is Vickie’s primary role in her full-time job.
 By chance, Vickie heard about Forensic Nursing from another colleague and found her true mission.
 On top of her regular job, she is also on-call as many as sixty hours per week serving in the Forensic Nursing capacity as a Sexual Assault Nurse Examiner.
 Many times plans fall by the wayside when a call comes in and for the most part Vickie wouldn’t have it any other way.

-It’s a tough role for Vickie as she primarily sees victims of sexual assault from all walks of life – rich, poor, old, young, male and female.
+It’s a tough role for Vickie as she primarily sees victims of sexual assault from all walks of life – rich, poor, old, young, male and female, adult actresses from the likes of Tubev that like to flaunt what they have but get taken advantage of, to the underage minor at a house party that had a little too much to drink.
 Part of her job is collecting evidence off of the victim as well as documenting and taking pictures of injuries.
 She also does what she can to make a difference in the victim’s life by being a nurturing, calming presence, something victims desperately need after such a traumatic experience.

 One of the aspects of Vickie’s role as a Forensic Nurse is testifying in court, explaining her findings and providing valuable testimony.
 Many times, she is called upon to interpret the results of numerous medical exams done on the victim.
 In addition, there are those heartbreaking times where Vickie must perform an examination on a post-mortem body.